supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/output/copy_annotations/README.md

 1. Take the input and the destination projects.
 2. Match the images from datasets in the input and the destination projects.
    1. :white_check_mark: Matched by names
-   2. :white_check_mark: Matched by links
+   2. :white_check_mark: Matched by links (if strict match is enabled)
-   3. :white_check_mark: Matched by hashes
+   3. :white_check_mark: Matched by hashes (if strict match is enabled)
    4. :white_check_mark: Matched by sizes (height and width)
 3. Copy the annotations from the input project to the destination project by matching the image names.